Employment in Germany at a glance

 Independent contractor agreements

-People are locally registered as sole traders or limited liability company owners in Ireland and invoice for their work.
+People are locally registered as sole traders or limited liability company owners in Germany and invoice for their work.
 There is no direct employment relationship.

 Cons: In Germany, this is not a compliant or legal way to engage full-time workers who work solely for your company.
 There will be challenges in attracting and retaining talent.